1. Northwestern University

 Evanston, IL • Private

 A recreation assistant works under the guidance of a recreation manager and assists the manager in planning and implementing recreational activities.
-He is responsible for planning, setting up, and executing activities.
-He also assists participants with some of these leisure events, coordinating them and ensuring the safety of participants.
+He/She is responsible for planning, setting up, and executing activities.
+He/She also assists participants with some of these leisure events, coordinating them and ensuring the safety of participants.
 In addition to cleaning and setting up equipment like tables, chairs, instruments, and electronics for different activities, your job may also include administrative tasks.
 This may include filing related paperwork, answering phone calls, and answering questions and inquiries.
 Recreation assistants often work in schools, senior centers, camps, nursing homes, and after-school centers.

 A recreation assistant must have a high school diploma or GED with some experience in this field.
 You should have great interpersonal, relationship, and communication skills.
 Plus, you must be able to speak confidently at an event and demonstrate social skills.
 Creativity, planning, and organization skills are essential requirements as well.
 A recreation assistant earns up to $33,525 annually.

 There are certain skills that many recreation assistants have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed communication skills, flexibility and leadership skills.

 If you're interested in becoming a recreation assistant, one of the first things to consider is how much education you need.
 We've determined that 54.3% of recreation assistants have a bachelor's degree.
 In terms of higher education levels, we found that 4.9% of recreation assistants have master's degrees.
 Even though most recreation assistants have a college degree, it's possible to become one with only a high school degree or GED.